Highlights

 The Shark Tank Blog constantly provides updates and follow-ups about entrepreneurs who have appeared on the Shark Tank TV show.
 The deal with Daymond never closed.
 Since appearing, they added a zip loc to their packaging.
 In 2019, the company announced it will be introducing a prepared fried catfish product in the over 1200 stores they have a presence in.
 The fish is provided by Inland Seafood, a Georgia-based company that already operates an extensive distribution network in the U.S. Southeast.
 They opened a restaurant inside a Wal Mart in Lithia Springs, Georgia.
 This is the first restaurant in what will be a franchise offering they announced in November, 2020.
 As of March, 2022, they are in over 1200 stores east of the Mississippi including Wal Mart, Winn Dixie, Publix, Meijer’s and more.

-As of August, 2022, they have not attracted any new franchisees but the business is doing well with annual revenues around $5 million.
+As of August, 2022, they have not attracted any new franchisees but the business is doing well.
+By August, 2024, they had closed the restaurant.
+The fish fry mix is still widely available at the aforementioned stores.
+Annual revenue is estimated between $1 million and $5 million.